shami-am/forest-cover-type-classification/README.md

 ## Introduction
 The United States of America has many diverse biomes (deserts, forests, mountains...etc).
 Forests in particular have many trees that form a cover over the forest.
 The types of these covers can be determined from certain factors; such as elevation and soil types.
-A classification Model can be used to predict the types of forest covers from given features.

 ## Problem statement
-Can this model be used to predict the classification of forest cover types?
+Can a classification model be used to predict the types of forest covers?

 ## Data Description
 The data was downloaded from **archive.ics.uci.edu** which predicts forest cover type from cartographic variables.